 The amount of your credit card finance charge will depend on:

 Credit card finance charge formula

-When you revolve a credit card balance from one billing cycle to the next, you’ll usually be charged a finance charge (unless you have a 0% rate).
 Credit card issuers calculate finance charges in a variety of ways.
-To discover the method your card issuer uses to calculate finance charges, you should consult your cardholder agreement.
+To discover the method your card issuer uses, you should consult your cardholder agreement.

-One common approach cardholders use for calculating finance charges is known as the average daily balance method.
-Here’s the formula used to calculate the finance charge using this method.
+One common approach to calculating finance charges is known as the average daily balance method.
+Here is the formula:

-Before you can use the formula above, you’ll need to add together your balance from the end of each day in your billing cycle.
-Then, divide that number by the number of days in the same billing cycle.
+To use the formula, you’ll need to calculate your average daily balance first.
+To do that, you’ll add up your balance from the end of each day in your billing cycle, then divide the result by the number of days in the billing cycle.
 That’s your average daily balance.

-Say your average daily balance is $1,000, your APR is 20%, and there are 30 days in the billing cycle.
-The formula and solution would be:
+Now let’s calculate the finance charge.
+Let’s say your average daily balance is $1,000, your APR is 20% and there are 30 days in the billing cycle.

 (1,000 X 0.20 X 30) / 365 = $16.44